yangdunyu/my-oci-arm-host-capacity/README.md

 1. Log in to the [OCI Console](https://cloud.oracle.com)

-2.After logging in to OCI Console, click profile icon and then "User Settings"
+2. After logging in to OCI Console, click profile icon and then "User Settings"

 [User Settings.jpg]

-3.Go to Resources -> API keys, click "Add API Key" button
+3. Go to Resources -> API keys, click "Add API Key" button

 [Add API Key.jpg]

-4.Make sure "Generate API Key Pair" radio button is selected, click "Download Private Key" and then "Add".
+4. Make sure "Generate API Key Pair" radio button is selected, click "Download Private Key" and then "Add".

 [Download Private Key.jpg]

-5.Copy the contents from textarea and extract corresponding value and save  to .tfvars file with same key name. save private key file(*.pem file) to the directory of the host that you want execute the script via SFTP or other method.
-I put  *.pem file in newly created directory /home/ubuntu/.oci
+5. Copy the contents from textarea and extract corresponding value and save to .tfvars file with same key name.
+Save private key file (*.pem file) to the directory of the host that you want execute the script via SFTP or other method.
+For example, put the *.pem file in a newly created directory /home/ubuntu/.oci

 ### Step 2: Gather Instance Configuration Details